 The wind farm proposal is a result of extensive environmental and technical studies that have been undertaken to reveal the landscape's ability to sensitively harness the high wind speeds available in the north of Scotland.

 Image Courtesy of Enercon

 Image for illustrative purposes only.

 Following the refusal of the original application for planning permission to the Scottish Government in 2016, we have reviewed the Reporters findings from the Public Inquiry.
-Following consideration of the issues identified within their report, we have undergone a process to resolve their concerns, which has involved significantly reducing the size of the proposal.
+Following consideration of the issues identified within their report, we have undergone a process to resolve their concerns, which has involved significantly reducing the size of the original proposal.

-If planning permission is granted a substantial community benefits package would be set up to provide an annual fund available to the local community.
+If planning permission is granted a community benefits package would be set up to provide an annual fund available to the local community.

 Examples of previous funds that have been set up include provisions for local projects, such as: